liferay-search/liferay-docs/en/user/articles/100-web-experience-management/03-building-a-site/03-adding-pages-to-sites/02-creating-pages/01-creating-pages-intro.markdown

 pages or page groups only.
 You'll learn about options available for both instances.

-Next, you'll look at creating the main page types you'll use in @product@.
+Next, you'll look at creating the main page types you'll use in @sharepoint@.